-- What it costs: Are a few different ways that you can go about locking your credit.
+- What it costs: There are a few different ways to locate your credit.
 TransUnion offers Credit Lock Plus for $29.95 a month.
-Experian has CreditLock, which is free for the first 30 days and then $19.
+Experian has CreditLock, free for the first 30 days and then $19.

 - What it does: If you’re worried about identity theft and credit fraud, you may want to consider a credit lock.
 This works similarly to a credit freeze in that your credit reports will be inaccessible to lenders and other credit providers.
-However, with a credit lock, you have the option to unlock your reports if you need to.
+However, with a credit lock, you can unlock your reports if you need to.

-- Ease of use: To protect your credit, it’s important to contact each bureau and request a lock.
-Unlocking your credit is easier and can be done through mobile apps that expedite the process.
+- Ease of use: To protect your credit, you must contact each bureau and request a lock.
+Unlocking your credit is more accessible and can be done through mobile apps that expedite the process.

 Credit Freeze: What Is It?

-A credit freeze is a smart way to protect your financial information.
+A credit freeze is an intelligent way to protect your financial information.
 When you freeze your credit, lenders cannot access your credit reports unless you permit the three credit bureaus to unfreeze them.
-This makes sense to do when you’re not actively seeking new lines of credit, like when you’re not planning to apply for a mortgage, credit card, or auto loan shortly.
+This makes sense when you’re not actively seeking new lines of credit, like when you’re not planning to apply for a mortgage, credit card, or auto loan shortly.
 By keeping your reports frozen, lenders won’t be able to review your history and determine whether or not to approve you for a loan.

-Identity theft is a serious problem, but there are ways to protect yourself.
-One way is to make sure that lenders can’t access your credit reports.
+Identity theft is a severe problem, but there are ways to protect yourself.
+One way is to ensure lenders can’t access your credit reports.
 If a scammer tries to take out a loan or open a credit card account in your name, they’ll be thwarted when they can’t get your credit information.